 Luxurious sushi options

 For my next plate, I chose some more luxurious options.
-Uni (sea urchins), are very popular, but they are getting harder to catch with the rising temperature of the sea.
+Uni (sea urchins) are very popular, but they are getting harder to catch with the rising sea temperature.
 The rich fragrance is intoxicating!

-All the dishes were of high quality, like the firmness of the tsubu gai (whelk), the chew of the ika (squid), the sweetness of the hotate (scallops), and the fresh vibrance of the uni (sea urchin).
-It's an amazing feeling to have these offered to you on an all-you-can-eat menu.
+All the dishes were of superb quality, like the firmness of the tsubu gai (whelk), the chew of the ika (squid), the sweetness of the hotate (scallops), and the fresh vibrance of the uni (sea urchin).
+Having these offered to you on an all-you-can-eat menu is a fantastic feeling.

 We're not done yet!
-Meat sushi in wide variety
+Great lineup of meat sushi

 Recommendations from a local writer

 The time came for me to make my last order, so this is what I chose to end the meal with.
-For your last plate, you can either choose to taste one of your favorites again, or challenge yourself to ones you don't know.
+For your final plate, you can either decide to taste one of your favorites again, or challenge yourself to ones you don't know.
 The choice is up to you!

 Multilingual Support